cong-yi/cong-yi.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a postdoctoral research and teaching fellow in the [Department of Computer Science at UBC](https://www.cs.ubc.ca/) with Prof. [Alla Sheffer](https://www.cs.ubc.ca/~sheffa/).
-Prior to this position, I served as a research associate at [HKU CS](https://www.cs.hku.hk/) working with Prof. [Wenping Wang](https://engineering.tamu.edu/cse/profiles/Wang-Wenping.html).
-I also spent a year as a visiting researcher at [the Max Planck Institute for Informatics](https://www.mpi-inf.mpg.de/home) with Prof. [Christian Theobalt](https://people.mpi-inf.mpg.de/~theobalt/).
+I am an Assistant Professor in the [Computer Science Department at UT Dallas](https://cs.utdallas.edu/).
+Prior to this position, I was a postdoctoral research and teaching fellow in the [Department of Computer Science at UBC](https://www.cs.ubc.ca/) with Prof. [Alla Sheffer](https://www.cs.ubc.ca/~sheffa/).
+I also served as a research associate at [HKU CS](https://www.cs.hku.hk/) working with Prof. [Wenping Wang](https://engineering.tamu.edu/cse/profiles/Wang-Wenping.html).
+I spent a year as a visiting researcher at [the Max Planck Institute for Informatics](https://www.mpi-inf.mpg.de/home) with Prof. [Christian Theobalt](https://people.mpi-inf.mpg.de/~theobalt/).
 I earned my Ph.D. in computer science from [Peking University](https://eecs.pku.edu.cn/en/) and my B.Sc. in mathematics from [Fudan University](https://math.fudan.edu.cn/mathen/main.htm).
 My recent research topics are focused on neural shape representation, AI for 3D content generation, human–computer interaction, and 3D reconstruction.

-**I am an incoming Assistant Professor in the [Computer Science Department at UT Dallas](https://cs.utdallas.edu/) and am currently looking for self-motivated Ph.D. students starting in Spring/Fall 2026.
+**I am currently looking for self-motivated Ph.D. students starting in Spring/Fall 2026.
 If you're interested in working with me, please feel free to send me your CV.**